Idaho governor signs ‘abortion trafficking’ bill into law

 “Yet again, Idaho’s governor disregarded constituents and signed HB 242 into law, creating the nation’s first crime of so-called ‘abortion trafficking,'” Planned Parenthood Alliance Advocates said in response to Gov. Little’s actions on Twitter.
 “This legislation is despicable, and we’re going to do everything in our power to stop it.”

-Little signed the bill the same day the American Civil Liberties Union and Planned Parenthood both announced they’re suing the state’s attorney general over a legal opinion interpreting state law as prohibiting medical providers from referring a patient across state lines for abortion care.
+Little signed the bill the same day the American Civil Liberties Union and Planned Parenthood both announced they were suing the state’s attorney general over a legal opinion interpreting state law as prohibiting medical providers from referring a patient across state lines for abortion care.

 Idaho shares a border with several states where abortion is legal, including Washington, Oregon, Montana and California.